Meet Your Mechanical Masters

 Meet Your Mechanical Masters was Servotron's debut release.
 It was released in 1995 on Sympathy for the Record Industry (cited on the sleeve as Sympathy for the Machines).
 This single was released on purple vinyl and black vinyl.
 It was re-released as a silver circuit board picture disc as the "Super Expensive Ultra Limited Totally Bitchen' Silver Disc".
-"People Mover" is a song about vehicles at the Atlanta airport.
+"People Mover" is a song about trains at the Atlanta Airport.